ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-7-comparing-objects.rst

    :language: java
    :autograde: unittest

-   Try the following code to see a NullPointer error.
+   Try the following code to see a NullPointer error (if you don't see the error because of the autograding, you can copy it into the pencil icon scratch area to run it without the grader).
 Since s is null, indexOf throws an NullPointer error for s.
 Comment out the first if statement and run the program again.
 The second if statement avoids the error with shortcircuit evaluation.
 Because s != null is false, the rest of the boolean expression is not evaluated.
 Now, change s to set it to "apple" instead of null in the first line and run the code again to see that the if statements can print out that "apple contains an a".
    ~~~~
    public class NullTest
    {